- Existing message encryption infrastructure only supports one secure delivery method.

-The OneWorld encryption platform offers six different encryption delivery methods to meet any business scenario you may have.
+The OneWorld encryption platform offers five different encryption delivery methods to meet any business scenario you may have.
 Including Secure PDF, Web Portal, TLS and Encrypted Attachments, as well as support for S/MIME and PGP.
 This ensures that if one secure delivery method is not available or not desirable, there are other options to choose from to fit any business situation.

 For example, as a common secure message delivery method, an organization might employ TLS to send sensitive documents to their customer base.
 But, if a TLS connection is not supported or available on the recipient’s end, there need to be other options other than receiving an error message or sending the data in the clear, without protection.
 By offering multiple secure delivery methods, OneWorld is flexible enough to offer realistic fallback options – ensuring that any sensitive email sent, for a wide range of reasons, never goes to a recipient unencrypted.